wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 Notice this time we used `extraReducers` instead of `reducers`. `extraReducers` is for other actions then our slice generated.
 We can still modify our state thanks to Immer.

 All done!
-As you can see by using **Redux Toolkit**, we didn't only get rid of lots of boilerplate but also we got automatically generated action types with better naming, better file structure and we don't need to worry about mutating the state in reducers.
+As you can see by using **Redux Toolkit**, we didn't only get rid of lots of boilerplate, but also we got automatically generated action types with better naming, got a better file structure and we don't need to worry about mutating the state in reducers anymore.

 Happy coding! 🍕

 [^1]: The livestream was about creating a React app using Redux and React Router.
 You can find it [here](https://www.youtube.com/watch?v=CZm0mQx4pBw).
 It's in Turkish though.

-[^2]: Using domain/eventName format for action types is [another recommendation by Redux](https://redux.js.org/style-guide/style-guide#write-action-types-as-domaineventname).
+[^2]: Using 'domain/eventName' format for action types is [another recommendation by Redux](https://redux.js.org/style-guide/style-guide#write-action-types-as-domaineventname).